javabuddy/best-system-design-resources/README.md

 8. Meetapro - https://bit.ly/48UAXpJ

 ## Best System Design Books
+While online courses are good to start with, books provides the most in-depth knowledge required to crack the System Design interview, here are the top System design books you can read to preapre for interviews
 1. Designing Data-Insensitive Applications - https://amzn.to/3nXKaas
 2. System Design Interview - https://amzn.to/3nU2Mbp
 3. The System Design Interview, 2nd Edition - https://amzn.to/3yYlFjX

 ## Best Places to Learn System Design
+These are the online platforms and websites where you can not only learn SYstem design but also practice solving System design questions and you can also find more tutorials and articles related to system design:

 1. DesignGuru - https://bit.ly/3pMiO8g
 2. ByteByteGo - https://bit.ly/3P3eqMN
 3. Exponent - https://bit.ly/3cNF0vw